Frank Waterhouse

-Frank Waterhouse (August 8, 1867 - March 20, 1930) was an English-born, American-based businessman, a prominent figure in the shipping industry in the early 20th century.
+Frank Waterhouse (August 8, 1867 – March 20, 1930) was an English-born, American-based businessman, a prominent figure in the shipping industry in the early 20th century.
 He was also president of the Seattle Chamber of Commerce and of two Seattle taxi companies.
 His New York Times obituary described him as having had "one of the most colorful careers in the history of the Pacific Northwest."

 Waterhouse was born in Cheshire, England.
-He moved to Minnesota in the United States at the age of 15, then back to England 1889-1892, before settling definitively in the U.S. in 1892 Early in life, Waterhouse was successively a farmworker, a bricklayer's assistant, clerk, stenographer, then a railroad worker and later manager.
+He moved to Minnesota in the United States at the age of 15, then back to England 1889–1892, before settling definitively in the U.S. in 1892 Early in life, Waterhouse was successively a farmworker, a bricklayer's assistant, clerk, stenographer, then a railroad worker and later manager.
 He went on to operate a steamship line, and to be a prominent figure in insurance and finance.

 Beginning in 1897, Seattle established itself as the main jumping off point for the Klondike Gold Rush and the subsequent Nome Gold Rush.
 In 1898, Waterhouse established Frank Waterhouse & Co., and later established a Canadian subsidiary, Frank Waterhouse & Co. of Canada, Ltd., and owned a large portion of Japanese company, International Shipping Company, Ltd.

-Shortly before its failure in 1920, the company was described as, "a company of numerous departments, controlling through important subsidiaries various branches of production and trade and carrying on extensive business as shipowners, charterers, dock operators, forwarders, coal bunkerers, automobile and truck dealers, insurance agents, publishers, etc." Besides its Seattle headquarters, the company had branches in New York, Chicago, San Francisco, Kobe, Singapore, and Calcutta.
+Shortly before its failure in 1920, the company was described as, "a company of numerous departments, controlling through important subsidiaries various branches of production and trade and carrying on extensive business as shipowners, charterers, dock operators, forwarders, coal bunkerers, automobile and truck dealers, insurance agents, publishers, etc." Besides its Seattle headquarters, the company had branches in New York City, Chicago, San Francisco, Kobe, Singapore, and Calcutta.

 Waterhouse provided transportation to the Yukon and Alaska, including a Bering Sea service.
 In this same period, he chartered a large fleet of ships to the U.S. government at the time of the Spanish-American War (1898); these were used to transport supplies from the U.S. West Coast to the Philippines.
 His other maritime enterprises included small Puget Sound steamers, the first steamship line from Puget Sound (where Seattle is located) to the United Kingdom via the Suez Canal, the first steamship line from Puget Sound to the Malay Peninsula, and the first cargo line from Puget Sound to Australia.
 He was also prominent in trade from Puget Sound to the Hawaiian Islands, China, and the Philippines, also providing service to Russia the Mediterranean, and British India.
 A 1920 book described Frank Waterhouse & Co. as "one of the leading representatives of America's transportation interests" in the Far East.